piotrmurach/github/README.md

   per_page         # number of items per page- max of 100 user_agent       # custom user agent name, 'Github API' by default
 ```
 which are used throughout the API.
-These can be passed directly as hash options:me
+These can be passed directly as hash options:

 ```ruby
 github = Github.new oauth_token: 'token'